Leigh Wood Vs Josh Warrington Prediction: Featherweight Fury - NY FIGHTS

 Wood (age 35; 27-3, 16 KO) won the WBA's “JV” title with a 12th-round stoppage of Xu Can in 2021.

-He consistently offers entertainment, in the form of stoppages, like over Michael Conlan, and in his last go, versus Mauricio Lara.
+He consistently offers entertainment, in the form of stoppages, like over Michael Conlan (video below), and in his last go, versus Mauricio Lara.

 Gayle Falkenthal, award-winning reporter/columnist: “Wood should dispatch Warrington.
 Late TKO.”